 - salt and pepper

-- 1 tablespoon finely minced fresh ginger or 1 teaspoon ground ginger
+- 1 tbsp finely minced fresh ginger or 1 teaspoon ground ginger

-- 2-3 tablespoons water, or to desired sauce consistency
+- 2 tbsp water, or to desired sauce consistency

 - green onions, to garnish